-Funds approved in the annual application cycle are available to be expended as of January 1.
-Annual contracts for homeless housing and services and operations and maintenance are for a 12 month period, January 1 to December 31.
-Capital construction contracts are generally for an 18 month period, January 1 to June 30 of the following year.
-CHG contracts may be for 6 months, 12 months, 18 months, or 24 months depending on the availability of sub-contracted funds.
+Funds approved in the annual Homeless Housing Grant Program and Affordable Housing Grant Program application cycle are available to be expended as of January 1.
+Annual contracts for homeless housing and services and operations and maintenance are for a 12-month period, January 1 to December 31.

+Capital construction contracts are generally for an 18-month period, January 1 to June 30 of the following year.

-Contracts are generally sent to grantees in January or February for their signature.
+Contracts for Homeless Housing Grant Program and Affordable Housing Grant Program are generally sent to grantees in January or February for their signature.
 Grantees must return signed copies of contracts to the Department of Human Services.
 Following their receipt, representatives of Kitsap County will sign the contract and the fully executed contract will be returned to the grantee.
-Affordable Housing Grant contracts, Homeless Housing Grant contracts, and Consolidated Homeless Grant (CHG) Contracts under \$50,000 are signed by the County Administrator.
-CHG grants over this amount are signed by the Board of Commissioners.